ChappJack/ChappJack/README.md

 - 👋 Hi, I’m @ChappJack
-- 👀 I’m interested in learning Javascript
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning various Godot projects
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me?
-N/A

 <!---
 ChappJack/ChappJack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.